-ENME605015 - MEASUREMENT AND METROLOGY (2 SKS)
+ENME605015 - MEASUREMENT AND METROLOGY (2 SKS) Learning Objective(s):

-Measurment and Metrology course is knowledge to study the concept of metrology and measurement in industry and the applicaton of metrology and its tools.
+Measurment and Metrology course is knowledge to study the concept of metrology and measurement in industry and the application of metrology and its tools.
 This course is study the relevance of the theory to the engineering application and manufacturing industry.
 This course will give the ability to the student to understand the theory and application of engineering measurement and metrology in mechanical engineering application